jazir555/Add-Settings-Links/README.md

 ## Description

-The **Add Settings Links** plugin allows administrators to add custom settings links to plugin entries on the Plugins page, providing quick access to configuration options.
+**Add Settings Links** allows administrators to add custom settings links to plugin entries on the Plugins page, providing quick access to configuration options.

 ## Features